Tranzakt/Visual-Laravel/DEV-ENVT.md

 are not stored in Git and can be easily recreated by Composer and NPM.

-In theory, the `src/storage` directory (or the `src/storage/framework` subdirectory) is also potentially a candidate for a docker volume, however these do not have the same volume of reads and writes as the other two and so (for the moment at least) these have been left mapped back into the local environment.
+In theory, the `src/storage` directory (or the `src/storage/framework` subdirectory) is also potentially a performance candidate for a docker volume, however these do not have the same volume of reads and writes as the other two and so (for the moment at least) these have been left mapped back into the local environment.

+Finally, the vscode home directory (`~` or `/home/vscode`) should probably be made into a volume in order to preserve any user settings across container rebuilds, and preserve files stashed there temporarily.

 ### Service Containers